qiaeru/phpbb-language-fr/language/fr/README.md

 French Language Package
 =======================

-Language package for the phpBB® forum software to fully localize the user interface into French.
+The official language package for the phpBB® forum software to fully localize the board interface into French.

 Authors
 -------